-Professional development Allowance: Application for the use of PDA funds require the approval of the Director of Libraries (F), Dean of Law or Vice-President (Saint John) as appropriate.
+Professional Development Allowance: Applications for the use of PDA funds require the approval of the Dean or a designate [50.04].

-Merit Awards: Each year Department Heads, and the Director of Libraries (F), the Dean of Law, or the Vice-President (Saint John), as appropriate, review the performance of individual librarians for recommendation for the provision of a merit award to a small number of outstanding individuals [36A.05].
+Merit Awards: Each year the Chairs and the Dean review the performance of individual Instructors for recommendation for the provision of a merit award to a small number of outstanding individuals [36A.05].

-Outside Professional Activities: The Director of Libraries (F), the Dean of Law, or the Vice-President (Saint John) must agree that any outside professional activities are not in conflict with the librarian's professional responsibilities [21A].
+Outside Professional Activities: The Dean must agree that any professional activities are not in conflict with the Instructor's professional responsibilities [21B].